elieserme/hackintosh/README.md

 **Do not use memory with speed beyond 2666MHz** or **XMP Profile** on this motherboard, because it have issues with **USB** and **Audio** on MacOS.

 > **Network Note!**
-The **Intel AT211 Ethernet port** is disabled for this motherboard in MacOS, so you need to use the **Intel 219-V Ethernet port** when using MacOS.
-On Windows both ethernet ports are funcional.
+The **Intel AT211 Ethernet port** is disabled in MacOS, so you need to use the **Intel i219v Ethernet port** when using MacOS.
+On Windows both ethernet ports are functional.

 ## BIOS settings for Windows